Dork (magazine)

 Dork is a United Kingdom-based music publication, in print and online.
 The editor, Stephen Ackroyd, is the founder and former editor of DIY.

 History

 Dork magazine was founded in 2016 by Stephen Ackroyd, who had previously served as editor of DIY magazine.
-The magazine was geared to have a more widespread music focus, with an emphasis on indie rock.
+The magazine targets "younger readers," and it has made use of "digital diversification and [an] inventive online presence" to reach an audience.